Newcastle University Students' Union: Elected Officers

-Newcastle University Students' Union is run by seven full-time Sabbatical Officers, seven unpaid part-time Liberation Officers, and two unpaid part-time Chairs.
+Newcastle University Students' Union is run by six full-time Sabbatical Officers, seven unpaid part-time Liberation Officers, and two unpaid part-time Chairs.
 The sabbatical officers work as full-time employees of the Students' Union whilst the part-time officers complete the role alongside their studies.
-In September 2019, the Students' Union introduced the seventh sabbatical officer position, the Postgraduate Officer.
-They are responsible for representing students studying, both taught and research, postgraduate courses such as master's degrees and PhD's.
-The role is only open to students who have previously studied at postgraduate level.

-Officers are elected usually in March via a cross-campus vote typically preceded by a four-day campaign period.
+Officers are elected usually in March via a cross-campus vote typically preceded by a 50-hour campaign period.
 All Newcastle University students are eligible to vote in elections via the Student Union website.
 Officers officially begin their roles in July of the year in which they are elected.
 The election period typically sees candidates canvassing around campus and student accommodation sites as well as participate in debates facilitated by the Students' Union and in more recent years, The Courier, NSR and NUTV.
 The results of the elections are typically announced on the Friday of elections week often in a live-show format held within the Students' Union.
 Newcastle University Students' Union currently uses a transferable voting system which allows students to vote for candidates for each position in order of preference as well as vote to re-open nominations (RON) if the student does not feel any candidates are appropriate for the role.